From Robert Chuckrow, The Tai Chi Book, YMAA Publication Center, Roslindale, MA, 1998.

 Fig. 1.
 The T’ai-Chi Symbol, which portrays the balance of yin and yang and their cyclic evolution.
 The dark part is yin and the light part is yang.

 Since the black part of the T’ai-Chi symbol (when printed) is the presence of something tangible, namely ink, it might seem that it should be yang.
-Similarly, the white part is the absence of anything and would be yin.
-However, this perspective is incorrect.
-As abstract entities, white and black symbolize light and darkness, respectively.
-Light is substantial and darkness is insubstantial.
-Thus, the white part represents yang and the black part represents yin.
+Similarly, the white part is the absence of anything and would seem to be yin.
+Instead, the black and white regions symbolize darkness and light, respectively.
+Light is substantial and darkness is the absence of anything and, therefore, insubstantial.
+Thus, the black part represents yin, and the white part represents yang .

 Here are three additional versions of the T’ai-Chi symbol:

 Fig. 2.
 Three variants of the T’ai-Chi Symbol, .

 In Fig. 2, the top, clockwise T’ai-Chi symbol (labeled right-side up) with yin (dark) at the bottom is a correct variation and is preferred by some.
 However, the two lower T’ai-Chi symbols (labeled upside-down) have yin (dark) at the top and yang (light) at the bottom.
 But down is yin and up is yang.
 Both of these latter symbols portray a yin/yang inconsistency and are, therefore, incorrect.

 Note that the T’ai-Chi symbol portrays yin and yang as continuously evolving from one to another, as night into day.
 When yang becomes full, it starts to become yin, and vice versa.
 If an action is too strong, it will produce weakness.
 Conversely, yielding to a strong attack results in a stronger position.
 Moreover, since nothing is completely yin or completely yang, the fullest yin part contains a small circular region of yang, and vice versa.

 Nothing in the world is softer and more supple than water,